ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 ***has a - relationship***

 This is used in composition.
-That means we have fields inside the class that it is dependent on.
+That means that we have fields inside the class that it is dependent on.
 These fields are the implementations.
 This is generally better than inheritance.

 ***Car class updated***